ronygsp/Vagrant-vs-Docker/README.md

 ### CPU and Memory Utilization Comparison:

 1. **Virtual Machine Server (Vagrant)**:
-   - **CPU Utilization**: The CPU usage stayed consistent at relatively **low percentages** throughout the load testing.
-It handled a moderate amount of requests but lacked the spikes and adaptability seen in Docker.
-It experienced higher latency as the load increased, indicating its slower response time.
-   - **Memory Utilization**: The memory usage was steady, generally using more resources than Docker due to the added overhead of running a full operating system.
+   - **CPU Utilization**: The CPU usage reached a significant peak of 91.9%, indicating that the VM struggled under load, resulting in increased CPU resource consumption.
+This indicates that under heavier loads, the virtual machine was less efficient at balancing resource utilization, likely because of the overhead of running a full operating system.
+   - **Memory Utilization**: Memory consumption was higher in the virtual machine (131MB out of 965MB), which is consistent with the overhead of maintaining an entire guest OS, leading to a more resource-heavy environment.
+The memory usage, though not fully saturated, indicates that running a complete OS can lead to higher baseline memory requirements.

 2. **Docker Container (Host)**:
-   - **CPU Utilization**: Docker containers exhibited **higher CPU usage**, with dynamic utilization that peaked during heavier loads.
-The **CPU usage reached 50-55%**, which indicates more efficient resource handling due to the reduced overhead.
+   - **CPU Utilization**: Docker exhibited moderate CPU usage across multiple worker processes, ranging from approximately 3% to 13% per worker.
+The container was efficient in balancing the workload across different CPU cores, and the CPU utilization was distributed evenly.
+This behavior shows Docker’s ability to dynamically manage resources, allowing it to efficiently utilize multiple CPU cores.
-   - **Memory Utilization**: Docker's memory consumption was **lower** compared to the VM, making it a better option for environments where resources are limited.
-The containerized approach avoids the resource-heavy nature of running a complete guest OS.
+   - **Memory Utilization**: Docker’s memory consumption was much lower (1.25GB out of 7.46GB), showing efficient resource usage compared to the VM.
+The lower memory usage is a direct result of Docker using the host operating system’s kernel, avoiding the additional overhead of a full virtual machine OS.
 ### Key Differences

 1. **Performance**:
-   - **Docker containers** were able to handle significantly more requests per second compared to the VM.
-This is because containers share the host’s OS, which eliminates the need for managing additional OS layers, reducing latency and resource consumption.
-   - In the **VM**, the latency increased with higher concurrent connections, leading to a less responsive environment under heavy loads.
+   - Docker containers were more efficient at managing CPU usage during high-load scenarios, distributing the workload across multiple worker processes.
+This led to better load handling and consistent CPU usage across cores.
+   - Virtual machines peaked at 91.9% CPU usage, showing that they struggled with resource management and had less efficient CPU handling compared to Docker.
+This behavior indicates that the overhead of running a full OS significantly impacts performance under load.

 2. **Efficiency**:
-   - The VM environment showed consistent resource usage but with increased **latency** and **lower throughput**.
-The **higher latency** in handling requests suggests that the virtual machine's overhead affects its efficiency.
-   - **Docker** was more resource-efficient, had faster startup times, and could handle a greater number of requests per second.
-It used **less memory** compared to the VM, showing that containers are well-suited for rapid scaling.
+   - The VM environment consumed more memory and peaked at high CPU usage, suggesting that its overhead led to less efficient performance compared to Docker.
+   - Docker containers showed lower memory usage, efficient CPU utilization, and managed worker processes better, indicating an optimized use of resources without the additional OS overhead.

 3. **Scalability**:
-   - **Docker containers** have advantages in environments requiring rapid scaling and quick startup, whereas virtual machines take longer to provision and are heavier in terms of resource use.
+   - Docker containers have an advantage in scalability due to their lower overhead and ability to utilize system resources more dynamically.
+They can handle workloads efficiently across multiple CPU cores and adjust resource allocation accordingly.
+   - Virtual machines, while offering better isolation, face challenges in scalability due to their resource-heavy nature, slower response to increased load, and high memory requirements.

 ### Conclusion